-This topic describes the metering methods and considerations for basic services of Alibaba Cloud Content Delivery Network (CDN).
+This topic describes the metering methods of and considerations for basic services of Alibaba Cloud Content Delivery Network (CDN).

 Purchase basic services of Alibaba Cloud CDN

 Description: You are charged based on daily peak bandwidth values.
 A bandwidth value is collected every 5 minutes.
-288 values are collected every day.
+A total of 288 values are collected every day.
 The highest bandwidth value is the daily peak bandwidth value.

-|Your traffic curve is relatively flat, and the daily bandwidth usage exceeds 30%.
+Applicable scenarios: The network traffic is relatively flat and the daily bandwidth usage exceeds 30%.

 How to purchase: If you want to use the pay-by-bandwidth metering method and the peak bandwidth value within the last 30 days exceeds 5 Gbit/s, you can submit a ticket or contact your sales manager.
 Alibaba Cloud determines whether to approve your application based on factors such as service security and resource quotas.
 After your application is approved, you can make a purchase in the Alibaba Cloud CDN console.